iku-work/mevea-gym-single/README.md

 ### On Mevea side:

-- Add Mevea python interpreter to path.
-Then install all requirements manually using pip or mevea_setup.py.
+- Add Mevea python interpreter folders to path: ../Mevea/Resourses/Python/Bin and ../Mevea/Resourses/Python/Scripts
+- Install all requirements manually using pip or mevea_setup.py.
-- Create Scripts directory in the folder with mvs file and place python scripts from the mevea_files gym folder.
+- Create Scripts directory in the folder with mvs file and place python scripts from the mevea_files of gym folder.
 - Assign mevea.py script to any input in the model.
-- Change model name in config.json
+- Change model name in config.json.
+- Create reward function in reward.py.
 - Use check_sim.py file to check the model.
-If there are any errors they will appear in LOG.txt
+If there are any errors they will appear in LOG.txt.

 ## Usage